 You may bathe in a shower or tub at any time.
 However, do not douche.

 If your breasts were sore before the abortion, the soreness will usually go away within a week.
 To feel more comfortable, limit any stimulation to the breast until the soreness goes away and wear a tight-fitting bra or sports bra.
-Women who have abortions later in pregnancy (after 16 weeks) will sometimes get breast milk after abortion.
+Some people who have abortions later in pregnancy (after 16 weeks) will sometimes get breast milk after abortion.